manvalls/recollections-of-gibraltar/README.md

 Luckily Spain remained neutral throughout the war and conflict never arose.
 Nowadays WW2 facilities are famous tourist attractions at both sides, with bunkers scattered across La Linea and the Rock being hollowed by more than 50 kilometers of war tunnels.

 After the war, civilians returned to both cities.
-20 years later, Spanish dictator proposes the return of Gibraltar to Spain.
+20 years later, the Spanish dictator proposes the return of Gibraltar to Spain.
 Gibraltarians vote against it in the 1967 referendum.
 As a response, Spain completely closes the border with Gibraltar.

 It would remain fully closed until 1982.
 Pause to think about this for a second.
 That's just 40 years ago.
 Every Gibraltarian in their 50s and above lived through this.
 And their children have been told stories about it.